uhd-urz/elAPI/README.md

 elAPI supports configuration overloading.
 I.e., a keyword set in root configuration file `/etc/elapi.yml` can be overridden by setting a different value in user configuration file `$HOME/.config/elapi.yml`.
-In terms of precedence, configuration file present in the currently active directory has the highest priority, and configuration in root directory has the lowest.
+In terms of precedence, a configuration file present in the currently active directory has the highest priority, and a configuration file in the root directory has the lowest.

 The following parameters are currently configurable, with `host` and `api_token` being the required fields.
-For testing purposes, it would be safe to store everything in `$HOME/.config/elapi.yml`.

 ```yaml
 # elAPI configuration